arunppsg/arunppsg.github.io/content/musings/win-by-not-playing.md

 Better to choose simple standard clothes.
 It's bad for the shop-keeper but it is good for you.

+Or the simple action of mindless scrolling looking for good content.

 There are no issues with experiencing the experience.
 But the search for better experiences will be a never ending search.
 Inherently the games cannot be won.